Dave Joseph, Chair

 Along with his colleague Laurel Kaufer, Doug was honored by California Lawyer Magazine as California Attorneys of the Year in 2012 for their pro bono Prison of Peace project.

 He is the author book Elusive Peace: How Modern Diplomatic Strategies Could Better Resolve World Conflicts (Prometheus Books, April 2011), winner of the Institute for Conflict Prevention and Resolution (CPR) International Peace and Justice Book Award for 2011.

-Mr. Noll is also a second degree black belt in Chinese kung fu and has taught tai chi for over 10 years.
-He has a variety of other interests and accomplishments including certification as a Level III ski instructor, instrument-rated private pilot with multi-engine and helicopter ratings, a jazz violinist, and a whitewater kayaker and rafter.
+Mr. Noll is also a second-degree black belt in Chinese kung fu and has taught tai chi for over 10 years.
+He has a variety of other interests and accomplishments including certification as a Level III ski instructor, an instrument-rated private pilot with multi-engine and helicopter ratings, a jazz violinist, and a whitewater kayaker and rafter.

 Lynn H. Cole